MaSoMoTr/MaSoMoTr/README.md

 To apply the algorithm to new videos which have significantly different settings compared with our settings described in the paper, we recommend you to retrain Mask RCNN and Deeplabcut models on your own data.

+There are two ways to launch Streamlit-based GUI:

+Run the bat file "LaunchGUI.bat" and browse the paths for models, videos and background image.

+OR

-Run the command line below to launch Streamlit-based UI
+Run the command line below
    ```bash
    streamlit run app_markerless_mice_tracking.py -- --video=path_to_video_dir/  --background=path_to_background_image_dir/ --mrcnn_model=path_to_mrcnn_model_dir/ --dlc_project=path_to_dlc_project_dir/
    ```